In this article I will give you an step by step overview of Linux boot process with some flowchart diagrams which can help you understand better.

 - If the system boots into runlevel 3 then the init process will start all the daemons from this runlevel.

-Lastly I hope the Linux Boot process explained in this article was helpful.
+Lastly I hope the Linux Boot process explained using flowchart in this article was helpful.
 So, let me know your suggestions and feedback using the comment section.